 Penalty assessments, fees, and state surcharges.
-These significantly increase the base fine and includes an assessment for alcohol abuse education and prevention programs, and, if applicable an assessment for county alcohol and drug problem assessment programs.
+These significantly jack up the fine and includes an assessment for alcohol abuse education and prevention programs.
+And, if applicable an assessment for county alcohol and drug problem assessment programs.

 License suspension.
-The DMV must suspend your driver’s license for 6 months.
-If you were ordered to do a 9-month DUI program, the DMV will suspend your driving privilege for 10 months.
+The DMV suspend your driver’s license for 6 months.
+If you were ordered to do a 9-month DUI program, the DMV suspends your driving privilege for 10 months.
 The DMV will not reinstate your license until you file proof of financial responsibility (SR-22) and proof of successful completion of a DUI program.

 Disallowance of restricted license.
 When the court determines you would present a traffic or public safety risk, the judge may prohibit the DMV from giving you a restricted driver’s license.
 Do not let this happen to you.
-DUI lawyer Richard Wagner will get you a restricted license at the earliest possible time.
+DUI Attorney Richard Wagner will get you a restricted license at the earliest possible time.

 FIRST DUI – Defend Against Excessive Punishment

-The prosecutor will ask the court to consider your blood alcohol level, refusal to take a chemical test, children 14 or under in the vehicle, accidents, flight from an accident scene and other facts to increase your punishment.
+The prosecutor will ask the court to consider your blood alcohol level, refusal to take a chemical test, children 14 or under in the car, accidents, flight from an accident scene and other facts to increase your punishment.